iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Nesterov Type Acceleration via Proximal Point Method Part II.md

 > \end{aligned}
 > $$

+---
+### **Lyapunov Analysis**

+In this section, we focus on applying the Lyapunov analysis method on the abstract form of accelerated gradient method.

 #### **Lemma 2.5 | The Lyapunov upper bounds for generic 2 steps PPM**
 > Applying PPM descent lemma on the first step of the two ways proximal point method, by anchoring on $f(z_{t + 1})$, we can derive the RHS of the descent quantity from the PPM inequality.